B-4.5 Public Key Encryption

 The equation in the 1st step of the decryption process is derived as follows:

-Security: The GLWE encryption scheme’s encryption formula (Summary B-4.2 in §B-4.2) was as follows:
+Security: The GLWE encryption scheme’s encryption formula (Summary B-4.2 in §B-4.2) is as follows:

 , where the hardness of the LWE and RLWE problems guarantees that guessing S is difficult given A and E are randomly picked at each encryption.
 On the other hand, the public key encryption scheme is as follows: